Last updated 05.10.20

 Please contact the school administrator or your personal tutor of the school offering the module.

 It’s likely that at least part of your course will be delivered via Microsoft Office 365 and Teams, which you access using your Keele username and password.
 You will join an online session either via a button within a Microsoft Team, or via a link in your calendar.
+Please contact your module leader for specific questions about a particular module.

 Please visit our coronavirus web pages for information about returning to campus safely.